Contextual information integration for stance detection via cross-attention: Context integration for stance detection

-For our approach, we use the English subset of ConceptNet to get context sentences.
+Our approach uses the English subset of ConceptNet to get context sentences.
 We filter out concepts which are part of English stopwords \footnote{As in NLTK~\citep{bird2006nltk}} and ignore relations without descriptions.
 In total, we consider 400k nodes connected through approximately 600k edges.
 To retrieve the context, we use all tokens of the input text to search for string matches within the ConceptNet concepts.
-We consider only paths of length 1 where the start- and/or end-concept are contained in the input text.
-Finally, we sort the paths based on their weight (provided by ConceptNet) and convert every path into a context candidate by joining the descriptions of all its edges.
-A comparable approach of knowledge graph linearization was also used in previous work~\cite{lauscher-etal-2020-common}.
+We consider only paths of length one where the start- and/or end-concept are contained in the input text.
+Finally, we sort the paths based on their weight (provided by ConceptNet) and convert every path into a context candidate by joining the descriptions of all its edges, as done in previous work~\cite{lauscher-etal-2020-common}.

-\paragraph{CauseNet} CauseNet~\citep{causenet} is a KB of claimed causal relations extracted from the ClueWeb12 corpus as well as from Wikipedia.
+\paragraph{CauseNet} Causal relations, as a more specific example of commonsense knowledge, are often beneficial for understanding opinionated expressions~\citep{sasaki2016stance} but rarely formulated in the text.
+To explicate such relations, we investigate CauseNet~\citep{causenet} which is a KB of claimed causal relations extracted from the ClueWeb12 corpus and Wikipedia.
 We use the causal relations contained in the high-precision subset\footnote{see \url{https://causenet.org/}} of CauseNet, consisting of 80,223 concepts and 199,806 relations.
-We ignore concepts which are shorter than 3 characters or consisting of a modal verb (see Appendix~\ref{sec:app:causenet}).
+We ignore concepts shorter than three characters or consisting of a modal verb (see Appendix~\ref{sec:app:causenet}).
 We encode all relations using a sentence encoder~\cite{reimers-gurevych-2019-sentence} using BERT-base-uncased weights.
 For each sample in a dataset, we retrieve the most relevant relations by ranking based on the cosine similarity between the encoded sample and all relations.

-\paragraph{Pretrained Language Model}
+\paragraph{Pretrained language model}